gustavopinto/gustavopinto.github.com/codefather/_posts/2013-12-03-Why-keep-doing-surveys.md

 For example:

-- Do you want to know what rails core developers eat on lunch?
-Find them on [Github](http://www.github.com) and mine their actives in there.
+- Do you want to know what rails core developers eat at lunch?
+Find them on [Github](http://www.github.com) and mine their actives on there.

 - Do you want to know if developers are facing problems with the newest rails feature?
 Mine questions and answers about this topic on [StackOverfow](http://www.stackoverflow.com).

 - Do you want to know if projects are moving to the newest rails version?
 Mine ruby/rails projects on [Github](http://www.github.com) and/or [SourceForge](http://www.sourceforge.com), and parse their source code.